OffsetMods538/Survival-Tooltips/README.md

 # Survival Tooltips
-Simple mod that makes it, so you can see what creative tab an item is from, but do it in survival.
+Simple mod that allows you to see what creative tab an item is from, but do it in survival.